mattermost/docs/source/deployment/admin-roles.rst

 2. Using the command line, using the `mmctl tool <https://docs.mattermost.com/administration/mmctl-cli-tool.html>`_.

+When a user is assigned a role, they have access the System Console.
 Each role has a set of default permissions.
-When a user is assigned a role, they are able to access the System Console.
 The items that they can view depend on the role they've been assigned.

 **System Manager**